harg74/Mining_Twitter/README.md

 Keep in mind that throughout this project we will be working with the hashtag *#Bitcoin*.
 Therefore, the results will vary if you decide to work with another hashtag.
 What will remain the same, is the process to query *any* hastag.
 So, what is cool about this script is that it can help you query any ongoing conversation given a particular topic you want to analyze.

-NOTE: To see full code visit: [Mining Twitter Jupyter Notebook](https://github.com/harg74/Mining_Twitter/blob/main/Mining_Twitter.ipynb) and you can download it for your own queries.
+NOTE: To see full code visit my [Mining Twitter Jupyter Notebook](https://github.com/harg74/Mining_Twitter/blob/main/Mining_Twitter.ipynb) and you can download it for your own queries.

 ## Tools